-Saddleworth Palestine Women's Scholarship Fund are planning to hold a socially-distanced autumn fundraiser next month.
+Saddleworth Palestine Women's Scholarship Fund are holding a socially-distanced autumn fundraiser this weekend.

-The 'picnic for Palestine' will take place over the weekend of Saturday 3 and Sunday 4 October.
+The 'picnic for Palestine' will take place over Saturday 3 and Sunday 4 October.

 People are being encouraged to 'buy' - via donation - a 'virtual picnic platter' to share at a virtual or actual picnic - whilst ensuring you stick to the coronavirus rules in place.

 The suggested donation is £10 but other amounts will be gratefully received.
 You can donate via the charity's Virginmoneygiving page at https://uk.virginmoneygiving.com/SaddleworthPWSF.

 In return, participants will be provided with an electronic 'picnic pack' including Palestinian recipes, shopping tips, a Palestinian cooking video, Palestinian music and poetry, information about the current situation in Palestine, an update on the Scholarship Fund, and the charity's Annual Report.

 In reality, you will need to provide your own platter of food and invite your own guests - but make sure you follow the coronavirus rules regarding social gatherings, or alternatively arrange a Zoom meeting instead perhaps.